bindreams/ssh-tunnel-windows/README.md

 ```
 If yes, it means the connection is a zombie connection.
 The tunnel was created, but there's no one on the other side.

 You need to add settings that will make SSHD send heartbeat packets, similar to `ServerAliveInterval` but the going the opposite direction.
-Add the following lines to `/etc/ssh/sshd_config` on Linux or `%ProgramData%/ssh/sshd_config` on Windows:
+Add the following lines to `%ProgramData%/ssh/sshd_config` on machine A:
 ```
 ClientAliveInterval 10
 ClientAliveCountMax 3